subby16/pdsnd_github/README.md

 US bikeshare Project

 ### Description
-making use of Python to explore data related to bikeshare systems for Washington, New York and Chicago
+making use of Python to explore data related to bikeshare systems for Washington, New York City and Chicago

 ### Files used
 washington.csv